Aimed at helping children around the world with educational assistance, our registered charity for children has a heartwarming story behind it.

 began saving her money to give to poverty stricken children.
 Julia saved one thousand, seven hundred pennies!

-At that same time, my husband Jim and I were planning our trip to Kenya, Africa.
+At that same time, my husband Jim and I were planning our first trip to Kenya, Africa.
 This was in fulfillment of a life long desire of mine to see the children of Africa and their needs.

 Jim and I were humbled to be asked to carry Julia's money with us to Kenya with the promise that we would be sure it met a need there.